 Driver-Assisting Safety Features

 The Civic comes standard with Honda Sensing®, which is a collection of driver-assisting technology features.
+The Sentra also adds the new Nissan Safety Shield® 360 system.
 These features work with exterior-mounted sensors that measure the speed of the vehicle and the distance from the object ahead.
 Using these measurements, the Honda Sensing® features will provide warnings, and will apply brake pressure to give the driver a chance to react.

 At Norm Reeves Honda Superstore Cerritos, we hope that this Civic vs. Sentra comparison has helped you get a stronger sense of what these sedans offer, how they differ, and of course, which one seems like the better fit for you.
 Of course, while the Civic seems to offer you more, you still may need more info to go on before you decide.